aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/remove-slide-from-presentation/_index.md

 1. Remove the slide from the presentation through its index position.
 1. Save the modified presentation.

-This Javascript code shows you how to remove a slide through its index:
+This JavaScript code shows you how to remove a slide through its index:

 ```javascript
 // Instantiates a Presentation object that represents a presentation file